 The major in environmental sciences provides students with an interdisciplinary understanding of the natural science of environmental issues as well as the social science context of the intersection of social, cultural, political, and economic factors that contribute to policy and planning decisions.
 Through this major, students will gain the necessary professional and technical skills for entry into successful environmental careers or for graduate studies in environmental fields.
-The major offers five specialization options in environmental biology, environmental chemistry, environmental geology, environmental geography, and environmental policy.
+The major offers six specialization options in environmental anthropology, environmental biology, environmental chemistry, environmental geology, environmental geography, and environmental policy.

 Requirements for Major (BS) in Environmental Sciences